 The PROMISE Initiative

-- social marketing campaign, and
+- a social marketing campaign to encourage proper opioid use, and

 This project was supported by the FY17 USDA NIFA Rural Health and Safety Education Competitive Grants Program of the National Institute of Food and Agriculture, USDA, Grant # 2017-46100-27225.

 As of April 26, 2018, nine community engagement forums in three PROMISE counties, Tishomingo County, Itawamba County, and Lee County, are complete.
 The statewide survey was administered in May 2018.
 PROMISE Initiative leaders are analyzing the data collected during the community engagement forums and from the statewide survey.

 On July 12 and 13, 2018, Robertson attended the second annual Opioid and Heroin Mississippi Drug Summit in Madison.
 She connected with other organizations to learn more about other steps organizations and individuals are taking to combat the opioid crisis in Mississippi.

 Mississippi State University Staff Members